Floodkiller/crawl/SECURITY.md

 any vulnerability fixes generated on the Dungeon Crawl Stone Soup fork as well as fixes for anything found by Gooncrawl contributors.

+Online servers generally run a webtiles server version drawn from trunk,so any vulnerability in an up-to-date webtiles server is covered (e.g. in the python code).

 ## Reporting a Vulnerability

 If the issue is exclusive to the Gooncrawl fork, open an issue on github in this